 What is male breast reduction for gynecomastia?

 Did you know that overdevelopment of excess breast tissue can occur in up to 60 percent of men?
 The problem often begins in adolescence and may not resolve on its own.
 People with this problem are highly self-conscious about the way their chest looks.
-Male breast reduction (gynecomastia repair) will eliminate this problem by surgical excision of excess fat and glandular tissue from underneath the nipple and areola.
+Male breast reduction (gynecomastia treatment) will eliminate this problem by surgical excision of excess fat and glandular tissue from underneath the nipple and areola.

 What is the recovery?